If you can’t control your bladder, is it controlling you?

 Lifestyle/Behavioral Modifications

-Certain day-to-day changes may help address urgent bladder leaks, and can include:
+Certain day-to-day changes may help address urge urinary incontinence, including:

 - Dietary changes, limiting fluid intake, and reducing bladder irritants such as caffeine, alcohol, and nicotine.

-- Routine changes such as bladder training and scheduled toileting.
+- Routine changes such as bladder training and scheduled bathroom breaks.

 - Physical therapy like pelvic muscle strengthening through Kegel exercises.